testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 ## Exercise 2: Understanding and preparing the transaction data at scale

-Duration: X minutes
+Duration: 45 minutes

-In this exercise, you will use Azure Databricks to explore the transaction data stored in Cosmos DB and respond to transactions directly from the Cosmos DB Change Feed, writing the incoming streaming transaction data into an Azure Databricks Delta table stored in your data lake.
+In this exercise, you will create connections from your Databricks workspace to ADLS Gen2 and Cosmos DB.
+Then, using Azure Databricks you will import and explore some of the historical raw transaction data provided by Woodgrove to gain a better understanding of the preparation that needs to be done prior to using the data from building and training a machine learning model.
+You will then use the connection to Cosmos DB from Databricks to read streaming transactions directly from the Cosmos DB Change Feed.
+Finally, you will write the incoming streaming transaction data into an Azure Databricks Delta table stored in your data lake.

 ### Task 1: Create a service principal for OAuth access to the ADLS Gen2 filesystem